asafuM-56/Machine-Learning-Project/README.md

 Professor/Supervisor: Prof. Jude Okolie

 ---
-This the Machine Learning Project for my Data Analysis Class
+This is the Machine Learning Project for my Data Analysis Class
----

 This project handled the prediction of the effectiveness of different organic compounds at removing pharmaceutical pollutants